chromice/order.less/README.md

 ```

-## Modular scale
+## Font size scale

-Modular scale mixins let you define a custom scale and set elements' font size to a value from that scale.
+Font size scale mixins let you define a custom scale and set elements' font size to a value from that scale.
 You can learn more about modular scales in [More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography) by Tim Brown.
+He also made this [handy tool](http://www.modularscale.com) that you can use to generate modular scales.

 ### Mixin reference